joshegilbert/running_log/README.md

 ## Running the Application

 1. Clone the repository.
-2. Install any required dependencies.
+2. Go to the servery and run it on python3
-3. Start the server and open the application in your browser.
+3. Open the html on the web

 ## Project Structure